 In order to get kids to repeat and repeat and repeat these mind-numbing tasks, you are going to have to bribe them, threaten them, provide extra tutoring and support for them, medicate them, and minimize other more vibrant, interesting, and engaging parts of their lives so they can focus on mastering those repetitive … and mostly useless and obsolete … tasks.

 Kids from affluent backgrounds do well on tests because they have all the supports in place to keep them focused on that work and to dangle a college entrance letter as a carrot for a high SAT score.
 They will get all the pressure and support necessary to keep their focus.

 The kid from the underserved background likely doesn’t have a support system like that.
 They aren’t thinking about the periodic table – they are thinking about if there will anything to eat at home, if they will even get to see their parents who are likely working late or multiple jobs, or they may be busy taking care of their own siblings all night.

-Literally decades of research tells us that between 60-80% of the variance on standardized measures is associated with out-of-school factors.
+Literally, decades of research tell us that between 60-80% of the variance on standardized measures is associated with out-of-school factors.
 What achievement gap are we really measuring?

 Abdifatah, a 3rd grader in one of her classes, would fall asleep repeatedly during the school day.
 Every minute you turned around, he was nodding off.
 When asked about it, he told her, “Mrs. Glass, it’s these babies.
 I’m up all night changing their diapers and feeding them.
 The mamas are all working – it is only me with them.”